 Access to finance is the fuel that allows business to develop, from its early stages to maturity.
 It allows entrepreneurs to grow and invest.
 European SMEs, differently from those in the US for example, still rely widely on bank loans.
 Venture capital, business angels, dedicated growth markets and trading venues, still remain underdeveloped comparatively speaking.
 In addition, there is still a bias in some fiscal and taxation systems in favour of debt finance, which creates distortions.
 The outgoing European Commission has put on the field considerable efforts to change the current scenario and allow SMEs and entrepreneurs to diversify their sources of financing.
 This is very much welcomed, with the aim to further strengthen our capacity to grow.
 EUROCHAMBRES calls for the continuation of this policy and the promotion of a well-functioning Capital Markets Union which could really benefit SMEs and take into account their needs.
 However, it would help bearing in mind that for small entrepreneurs the financial system is sometimes seen as a far and unclear world, characterised by uncertainty and high compliance costs.
 In this sense, it is necessary to work and build accordingly an easier environment which increases protection both for issuers and investors alike.
 In addition, it is of utmost importance, that in the context of the next Multiannual Financial Framework, the programs aimed at supporting SMEs (e.g. InvestEU) effectively reach the target ensuring proportionality, additionality, respect of fair competition and market integrity.

+Additionally, in terms of European entrepreneurial cohesion, special attention should be deployed to the specific needs of the peripheral and the outermost islands of the EU.
+The future EU SME policy has to guaranty an EU homogenous growth and the full involvement of the business communities of these territories to enable their full participation and to take advantage of the opportunities offered in by the single market in equal conditions.
+In this context special attention should be provided to the specific needs of these business communities regarding their access to the continental and other markets, finance, skills, digitisation, entrepreneurship and innovation with special chapter.

 ----------------------------------------------------------